fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/notes/Coding Conventions/Coding Convention.md

    -  https://en.wikipedia.org/wiki/Indentation_style#Brace_placement_in_compound_statements
    -  https://en.wikipedia.org/wiki/Indentation_style#Allman_style
    -  Each brace (both `{` and `}`) starts on a new line and is the only character on that line
+   -  "If and else statements" can omitt brackets `{}` if code have one line.
+In that case code must have one tab

 :::tip **GOOD**